 The process of shrimp feed production involves specialization in procurement of suitable raw materials, feed formulation, production to suit the needs of shrimp culture, which needs qualified and trained staff for these operations.
 The marketing staff has to be well trained in techniques of shrimp culture to assist to the farmers.
 In this direction, the Company imparts expert training in the respective field and develops Human Resource capabilities.
 The periodical trainings, incentives, increments and other welfare measures ensure healthy industrial relations.
-The total number of employees of the Company who are on permanent rolls as on 31.03.2022 is 29 employees.
+The total number of employees of the Company who are on permanent rolls as on 31.03.2023 is 29 employees excluding Managing Director.

-Details of significant changes (i.e. change of 25% or more as compared to the immediately previous financial year) in key financial ratios, along with detailed explanations therefore, including:
+Details of significant changes (i.e. change of 25% or more as compared to the immediately previous financial year) in key financial ratios, along with det ailed explanations therefore, including:

-Financial Ratio FY 2021-22 FY 2020-21 % Change Reason for Change Debtors Turnover 21.28 49.01 - 57 Due to decrease in turnover debtors are reduced as compared to last year.
-Inventory Turnover 7.49 10.12 -26 On account of lesser demand which lead to weaker sales when compared to last year.
-Interest Coverage Ratio 7.44 9.15 -19 Due to reduction in turnover Bank borrowing reduced as compared to previous year Current Ratio 1.89 1.36 39 Increase in current ratio due to higher percentage of decrease in current liabilities when compared with current assets Debt Equity ratio 0.26 0.54 -52 Decrease in Overall Debt from Internal Generations.
-Operating Profit Margin (%) 8.66 % 5.49 % 58% Operating Expenses decreased owing to reduction in Turnover.
-Net Profit Margin % 2.19% 2.22% -1% Administrative and other expenses Increased Return on Net worth 9.26% 21.17% -56% Drop in Turnover due to lesser capacity utilisation and Drop in Export Benefits on account of Government Policy Changes
+Financial Ratio FY 2022-23 FY 2021-22 % Change Reason for Change Debtors Turnover 22.28 21.28 4.70 Due to decrease in turnover, debtors are reduced as compared to last year.
+Inventory Turnover 17.79 10.52 69.11 Due to reduction in closing Stock.
+Interest Coverage Ratio 12.58 7.44 69.09 Due to reduction in turnover and Bank borrowing compared to previous year Current Ratio 3.36 1.89 77.78 Increase in current ratio due to higher percentage of decrease in current liabilities when compared with current assets Debt Equity ratio - 0.29 - Decrease in Bank Borrowings.
+Operating Profit Margin (%) 9.67% 8.66% 11.66 Operating Expenses decreased owing to reduction in Turnover.
+Net Profit Margin % 3.20% 2.19% 46.12 Administrative and other expenses decreased Return on Net worth 11.15% 9.26% 20.41 Increase in Net Profit due to reduction in Administrative and Other Expenses